terryspitz/dactyl-font/README.md

 A functional font generator written in F#, in service of ticking 'create a font' off my bucket list.

-Dactyl fonts are available in the [ttf/](https://github.com/terryspitz/dactyl-font/tree/SpiroFs/ttf){:target="_blank" rel="noopener"} subdirectory Note: these fonts are still a work in progress and do not have good spacing or kerning, or even good shapes under some settings.
+Dactyl fonts are available in the [ttf](https://github.com/terryspitz/dactyl-font/tree/SpiroFs/ttf){:target="_blank" rel="noopener"} subdirectory Note: these fonts are still a work in progress and do not have good spacing or kerning, or even good shapes under some settings.

-You can explore Dactyl live in your browser using the [Live Explorer](https://terryspitz.github.io/dactyl-font/explorer/public/index.html){:target="_blank" rel="noopener"}
+You can explore Dactyl live in your browser using the [Dactyl Live explorer](https://terryspitz.github.io/dactyl-font/explorer/public/index.html){:target="_blank" rel="noopener"}

 See some of Dactyl's checkered past in this animation: